 Now I am also a Shropshire Councillor with the ambition of helping Ludlow and its people thrive.
 I don’t find much time to write any more.

 This blog is a commentary on my life as a councillor and matters that affect Ludlow and its hinterland.
-It is not a Shropshire Council blog or a Lib Dem blog but my own views.
+It is not a Shropshire Council blog but my own views.